 Northwest Energy Efficiency Alliance - Building Operators Certificate

 This is a good example of a testimonial.
-One of a series of three, we meet people who have taken NEEA's Building Operator's Certificate.
-We hear first hand what they do and how they've used what they've learned by taking the course to gain efficiency and save money.
-This was done in only one shoot day.
-Doing a sit-down interview with the subject(s) and then spending a few hours filming them in the course of their daily work gives you enough broll to cover the edits in the interview and keeps the video interesting.
+This videos is one of a three-part series that have completed NEEA's Building Operator's Certificate.
+The viewer hears directly from an individual about how they've learned by taking the NEEA course to gain efficiency and save money.
+This was done in a one shoot day, which included sit-down interviews with the subject(s) and several hours of filming them in the course of their daily work.

 Tobacco Reality Unfiltered - "Justin"